Bpeart90/ultimateportfolio.io/README.md

 Update*
 to follow with this assignment, i have attached multiple links including homeworks and the first project as well as links to my linkedin and github. i have added images and updated the coding. the languages used include bootstrap, html, and css. a combination of images and links were added to the site to enable the user to gain a better idea of my experience and work that i have completed and added to git hub.
 As part of the assignment i was also to update my LinkedIn and Github profiles to show my status as a student and show the work i have completed.
+In this new and updated version of the site, i was able to link my images to sites as well as space out the wording and images.
+The addition of the CSS document and images helped to make the site look better and stand out.
+The site is also using several hyperlinks that make it easy to use and follow.